gerardroche/sublime-phpunit/README.md

 }
 ```

-Or disable it per-project: `Project > Edit Project`
+You can also disable it per-project:

+`Menu > Project > Edit Project`

 ```json
 {